dcsp3/booklyst/README.md

-# Booklyst
-[maybe logo and banner here (before heading or remove heading]

-Booklyst is a website that stores all information on books.
-It uses the google books API to get details of a book.....

-This is a project only meant for personal use.
+Bookylst is a web app used to store a user's book information.
+The main webpage features a list of books entered by the user and information regarding them.
+Each book has it's own separate page which shows further details like 3 sentences and highlights of the book.
+It also features a "Read Later" webpage which can be used to list any book the user may want to read in the future.
+The web app uses Google Books API and it's database to retrieve information.
+This is a project built for personal use.

 [insert screenshot of website here]

-It is deployed on the web using the free python anywhere web app

-The website can be accessed at https://dcsp3.pythonanywhere.com.

-Please note that the add book, edit and delete buttons are intentionally disabled due to this project being a
+Booklyst is hosted on [PythonAnywhere](https://www.pythonanywhere.com) and is live on https://dcsp3.pythonanywhere.com.
+Please note that it is not mobile compatible.

 # Features

-## MY BOOKS
+## My Books
 This is the homepage of the website and displays all the books added by the user in a list.
 It shows the cover page, title, author, rating, date finished and genre for each book.
 It also has a remove button for each book which deletes it from the database.

-## READ LATER
+## Read Later
 This webpage displays all the books added to "Read Later" by the user.
 It displays the cover page, title, author and summary of the book.
 It also has a remove button for each book which deletes it from the database.

-## INDIVIDUAL BOOK PAGES
+## Individual Book Pages
-Each book in "MY BOOKS" has a separate page (identified by the book id) which shows all information about the book from the homepage and the 3 sentences and highlights given by the user.
+Each book in "My Books" has a separate page (identified by the book id) which shows all information about the book from the homepage and the 3 sentences and highlights given by the user.
 It also has an edit button to make any changes to the information.

 # How It Works